hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

     The expected result is "BAFFLE"
     The length of the expected result is 6

-7. Correct uppercase of precomposed non-ASCII chars Upper case of "cantU+00F9"
+7. Correct uppercase of precomposed chars
+    Upper case of "cantU+00F9"
     The expected result is "CANTU+00D9"

-8. Correct uppercase of decomposed non-ASCII chars Upper case of "cantuU+0300"
+8. Correct uppercase of decomposed chars
+    Upper case of "cantuU+0300"
     The expected result is "CANTUU+0300"